 Your Guide to Understanding Important Differentiators Between Social Media Monitoring & Social Media Scanning for Schools

 The digital world is a complex place, and that complexity can be polarizing.
-On one hand, the accessibility of information through digital and social channels raises legitimate concerns around issues like privacy, free speech, monitoring, surveillance, and bias – all of which need to be addressed and taken very seriously.
+On one hand, the accessibility of information through digital and social channels raises legitimate concerns around issues like privacy, free speech, monitoring, surveillance and bias – all of which need to be addressed and taken very seriously.
 On the other hand, because this method of communication is still relatively new in comparison to historical, non-digital techniques, there is an increased potential for misinformation from those without the experience required to be called an expert – which at times can be hard to detect based on lack of awareness and understanding.

+Now, as if that wasn’t enough, layer in the life-or-death stakes of physical, social and emotional safety.
 This intersection – or collision – between all these factors makes social media scanning an especially confusing environment to navigate.
+We understand because we help people traverse these complexities every single day.

 It is our hope that this resource serves as a valuable tool to help you and many others recognize the differentiators between social media monitoring and social media scanning.